josephmisiti/awesome-machine-learning/README.md

 * [Recommender](https://github.com/GHamrouni/Recommender) - A C library for product recommendations/suggestions using collaborative filtering (CF).
 * [Hybrid Recommender System](https://github.com/SeniorSA/hybrid-rs-trainner) - A hybrid recommender system based upon scikit-learn algorithms. **[Deprecated]**
 * [neonrvm](https://github.com/siavashserver/neonrvm) - neonrvm is an open source machine learning library based on RVM technique.
 It's written in C programming language and comes with Python programming language bindings.
+* [cONNXr](https://github.com/alrevuelta/cONNXr) - An `ONNX` runtime written in pure C (99) with zero dependancies focused on small embedded devices.
+Run inference on your machine learning models no matter which framework you train it with.
+Easy to install and compiles everywhere, even in very old devices.

 <a name="c-cv"></a>
 #### Computer Vision